USS STERETT (DLG/CG 31) Chronological History

 August 12 – CG-31 conducts a dead-stick transit to Southwest Marine Shipyard to begin a thirteen month new threat upgrade overhaul.

-September 14 – The Chief of Naval Operations authorizes CG-31 to wear the Philippine Republic Presidential Unit Citation for her work in the Republic of the Philippines during the period of May 89 to June 1991.
+September 14 – The Chief of Naval Operations authorizes CG-31 to wear the Philippine Republic Presidential Unit Citation (PPUC) for her work in the Republic of the Philippines during the period of May 89 to June 1991.
 The citation recognized STERETT’s participation in typhoon and earthquake disaster aid, construction work at Subic Bay area schools, and tuition assistance to numerous Filipinos while STERETT was homeported at Subic Bay.

 October 13 – After 14 months in overhaul at Southwest Marine Shipyard and over seventy-five million dollars in repairs and upgrades, CG-31 once again returned to sea.